 You can click Download Results to view the results of the data upload, and use that as a reference to fix any entities that may have failed during the process.

-Then, when you click Knowledge Graph, you should see all the new and updated entities that have been loaded in from this Data Connector!
+Then, when you click Content, you should see all the new and updated entities that have been loaded in from this Data Connector!